NLP-KazNU/Morphological_segmenation-for-Turkic-languages-based-on-CSE-model/README.md

 # What you need to use CSE-model
 - ending lists(all possible affixes) (in .xls format)
-- stopwords (words that can not be segmentted or ambiguous bases) (in .txt format)
+- stems (words that can not be segmentted or ambiguous bases) (in .txt format)

 # How to use
 1. Download repository